-Main bag – You will need a rucksack or holdall (suitcases especially wheely ones are not appropriate), 50 litre minimum capacity.
+Main bag – You will need a rucksack or holdall (suitcases can be used), 50 litre minimum capacity.
 You need to be able to carry it over rough ground to access some of the locations.

 Day bag/small rucksack – Needed for carrying water, paper, pens, binoculars, cameras etc.